Josh-Morel/Visual_Planets/README.md

 This program is a test using the processing frame work.

-this program takes in planet data in the form of a .csv file and create a visualization of the planets orbit around the sun. the idea is to better conceptualize harder to grasp concepts.
+this program takes in data from the planets in our solar system in the form of a .csv file and create a visualization of the planets orbiting around the sun.

+This is just an example that I quickly put together to see if I could spark some Ideas in Chel's for better learning based visualization